 Post-Purchase – Customer becomes a brand advocate.

-This type of segmentation helps you stay aware of stages in the sales process where prospects might need a friendly push.
+This type of segmentation helps you stay aware of stages in the buyer’s journey where prospects might need a friendly push.
 Plus, you can use it to turn inactive customers into active ones if you notice past customers who haven’t ordered from you recently.
 Ultimately, sales stage segmentation makes it easier to keep tabs on what’s going on with your customers and prospects.

 Businesses with the time and money to perform more advanced, granular segmentation should consider filtering audiences by sales stage.
 Additionally, companies with a lot of data on prospects and customers can easily implement (and benefit from) sales stage segmentation.

 - Active customers